DonEduardo/SprinklerControl/ESP8266UNO/README.md

-# ESP8266 library #
+# ESP8266UNO library #

 ## CAUTION! ##

-You may need to modify the baud rate in file `uartWIFI.cpp`:
+You may need to modify the baud rate in file `uartWIFIUNO.cpp`:

 	_cell.begin(9600)